mallikarjun26/face_animation/src/feature_representation/face-release1.0-basic/Readme.txt

-ESmain.m -> Takes
+ESmain.m -> Creates featureVector.txt

-    1. ListOfFaces.txt
-    2. Checks for faces(frames) present in ListOfFaces in Frames and finds feature vectors.
+findCommonParts.m -> Finds common fiducial points in the face and finds the min distance